 Sharing my past is not because I am proud of it, but because it remains a key part of my life.
 In fact, it took me a long while to accept it as part of my history, not until I am firm enough to say that: “Yes, it may be who I was, but it is not who I am today.”

 From “Beng” to B.Eng – An oversimplified slogan that reminds one of cringeworthy dramas, but still serves as a good introduction to who I am and what I stand for today.
-It serves as a good tagline signifying my change from a young delinquent ranked 205/205 in his level to one who finally entered a prestigious University ranked #13 in the world and #1 for Universities under 50, majoring in one of the toughest undergraduate course – Computer Engineering with two additionals Minors (Psychology/Entrepreneurship).
+It serves as a good tagline signifying my change from a young delinquent ranked 205/205 in his level to one who finally entered a University ranked #13 in the world and #1 for Universities under 50, majoring in one of the toughest undergraduate course – Computer Engineering with two additionals Minors (Psychology/Entrepreneurship).

 As an outspoken 13-year-old, I was targeted by bullies, many involved in secret societies.
 Perhaps for self-preservation and no other place to demonstrate my leadership, I became a leader of over 30 youths myself.
 As the usual suspect for poor academic performance and disciplinary issues, one day, to defend my pride, I made a claim that I will top my level and enter a University eventually (“Watch me.”
 I said).
 It is funny now to think back – even my closest friend mocked at the idea; it was just something unbelievable at that time.
 On that note, I wrote it in a hypothetical essay as myself looking back 5 years later.
 Unexpectedly, my teacher took it as a promise and it became even more important for me to deliver what I promised.

 My story is a testament to the uncertainty of life, reminding us to be humble and hopeful for the future, for we will never know who will become what at the very next moment.